 The season of play for volleyball shall be June 1 to the fourth Saturday in November.
-The season of play is not intended to include July and August.
-See SECTION V-ACTIVITIES, Item 3, for more information.
+The season of play is not intended to include summer holidays, however, teams may begin their season on August 25.
+See SECTION V - ACTIVITIES, Item 3, for more information.